ltrgoddard/thesis/temp.markdown

 themselves.[^481]

-Making use of such material for the purposes of biographical analysis allows Prynne to be reinserted into a broad, 20th-century literary tradition from which he is too often excluded, both by his supporters and by his detractors.
+Making use of such material for the purposes of biographical analysis allows Prynne to be reinserted into a broad, twentieth-century literary tradition from which he is too often excluded, both by his supporters and by his detractors.
 Once the critical lens is focussed properly, Prynne’s position in this tradition is not at all difficult to see,